pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 <h3 id="heading--api-10-has-been-deprecated-introducing-api-20">API 1.0 has been deprecated, introducing API 2.0</h3>

 Starting from MAAS 2.0, the MAAS REST API version 1.0 has been deprecated.
-MAAS 2.0 drops support for the legacy 1.0 API, in favor of API version 2.0.
+MAAS 2.0 drops support for the legacy 1.0 API, in favour of API version 2.0.
 With the introduction of the new API version, various endpoints have now been deprecated, and new end-points have been introduced.
 API users will need to update their client tools to reflect the changes.

 For more information on API 2.0, refer to API documentation &lt;region-controller-api&gt;.